plsjustwork/titanic-survival-prediction/README.md

 ```
 ## 📌 Notes

-- Random Forest cross-validation score is printed at the end of the script.
+- The outputs/ folder ensures all plots and metrics are saved automatically
-- The /outputs folder ensures all visualizations are saved and not overwritten in case you're running the code on local and didn't install the /outputs folder.
+- Removing outliers is optional; can experiment with different thresholds
-- Feel free to modify train_test_split or Random Forest hyperparameters for experimentation.
+- Feel free to tweak train/test split, hyperparameters, or add additional models